55: No Such Thing As Samurai Nail Clippers

 And they found that 75% of the students that they surveyed said, oh, we really like it.

 And unfortunately, no other school was willing to do the test.
+But so.

-Very good stuff.
-Did you have some stuff about riots, James?
+did you have some stuff about riots

-Okay, well, you only need three people to cause a riot in the UK.
-And we've got four.
+do you want to hear some yeah okay uh let me think okay well you only need three people to cause a riot in the uk and we've got four

-which is pretty good.
-Is there any way we can have a one-person riot?
-I've never found it anywhere in the world, and I have looked.
+which is pretty good Is there any way we can have a one-person riot?
+I've never found it anywhere in the world and I have looked.

 Just one other thing about beer.
 In 1883 there was a competition organized by the Church of England Temperance Society and they wanted to see how good beer was compared to water.